PenguinMod/PenguinMod-Home/src/resources/guidelines/uploading.md

 ```
 This section is talking about projects that have online chat, but aren't focused around it.

-As of now, you are not currently allowed to have online chatting within your project.
+As of now, you are not currently allowed to have online chatting within your project unless:
+- Users can only use hand-picked phrases or sentences to chat

 We are planning on developing online chat systems to allow creators to have a moderated but easily usable chatting feature.

 There is no estimated time when this guideline will be lifted.